dgis/emu48android/ReadMe.txt

 - Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
 - Fix the KML button Type 3 with a Background offset which was not display at the right location (Fix #15).
 - Fix a timer issue.
+- Fix a freeze with a hp48 sx or gx, when switching on/off several times port 1 and 2!

 Version 1.9 (2020-09-07)